txdat/notes/obsidian/computer science/database/database internals/transaction processing.md

 - a dirty write
 	- get uncommitted value, modify and save it
 - a write skew
-	- combination of transactiosn does not satisfy invariants (but each transaction does)
+	- combination of transactions does not satisfy invariants (but each transaction does)

 ### isolation levels
 ||dirty read|non-repeatable read|phantom read|